Matika Wilbur: Project 562

 Project 562 is Wilbur's fourth major project to document contemporary Indigenous peoples, with the goal of photographing members of all US tribes on their tribal lands.
 Wilbur started "Project 562" as a photographic series in 2012.
 She began traveling across the United States in November of that year; she raised over $35,000 for her expenses in a Kickstarter campaign.
 She has since traveled 250,000 miles in her work to photograph indigenous people.

 The title of the project refers to the number of Indigenous North American tribes officially recognized by the United States at the time Wilbur began the work.
 That number has since changed, reflecting the ongoing legal efforts of individual tribes to regain legal status after the decimation of tribal status under the United States Termination policy.
 Wilbur said her grandmother came to her in a dream suggesting she do this work.
 She works collaboratively with tribal leaders and members to create the photographs.
 Wilbur conceived of Project 562 as an answer to Edward Curtis' photographs, a century earlier, of Indigenous Americans.
 Curtis took over 40,000 photographs of 80 tribes.

 Podcast

-Wilbur also hosts the All My Relations podcast with Adrienne Keene.
-The interview-based podcast discusses issues facing Native American communities, including indigenous food sovereignty.
+In 2019, Wilbur co-founded All My Relations with Adrienne Keene, who was also a co-host.
+Desi Small-Rodriguez was also later added as a co-host.
+Currently, Wilbur and Temryss Xeli'tia Lane are the main spakers on the podcast.
+The interview-based podcast discusses issues facing Native communities, including Indigenous food sovereignty.
 It has received recognition from the A.V.
 Club and the Toronto Star.